 Later in April the Section's education seminar was held at the Philadelphia Hilton Hotel.
-TPD Commissioner Joe Dey spoke on the rules of golf, Merion Golf Club's green superintendent Richie Valentine lectured on turf care and an insurance executive outlined the PGA Pension Plan.
+Joe Dey, Tournament Players Division commissioner and former executive director of the USGA, spoke on the rules of golf, Merion Golf Club's green superintendent Richie Valentine lectured on turf care and an insurance executive outlined the PGA Pension Plan.